shufay/shufay.github.io/_posts/2021-06-10-three_body_problem.md

 ---
 layout: post
-title: The Three-Body Problem, Revisited Statistically
+title: The three-body problem, revisited statistically
 date: 2021-06-10
 summary: Astrophysicists proposed a solution to the three-body problem inspired by statistical mechanics.
 categories: blog